FAA Validation of Foreign Certificate

 - Help you through the process of getting TSA approval to take flight training in the USA (if a foreign citizen)

 - Review your foreign training record and determine what FAA certificate requirements still need to be met (for example Night training not received/logged)

-- Assist you in preparation for the FAA Knowledge Test (computer test)
+- Assist you in preparation for the FAA Instrument Knowledge Test (computer test)

 - Assist you with ground training covering all knowledge areas required for the Oral Test, including FAA Aviation Regulations

-- Provide flight training in preparation of the Practical Test, getting you familiar with the aircraft, the airspace and going over all maneuvers in the Airmen Certification Standards
+- Provide flight training in preparation of the Practical Tests, getting you familiar with the aircraft, the airspace and going over all maneuvers in the Airmen Certification Standards

-- Scheduling a Practical Test with an FAA Designated Pilot Examiner
+- Scheduling Practical Tests with an FAA Designated Pilot Examiner

-Once you have completed all of these steps you have an FAA Private Pilot Certificate and with that and at least 80 hours of total time you can join our 6-month Accelerated Program (“from Private”).
+A Foreign Pilot who obtains an FAA Private Pilot Certificate based on a Foreign Pilot Certificate and has at least 80 hours of total time would be well-suited to join our 6-month Accelerated Program (“from Private”).